saucelabs/sauce-docs/docs/orchestrate/best-practices.md

 ## Building Efficient Java Images

 Java is one of the most popular programming languages available and is widely used for Selenium and Appium test projects.
-Here are some tips and tricks to get your Java prjoect working with Sauce Orchestrate.
+Here are some tips and tricks to get your Java project working with Sauce Orchestrate.
 For this documentation page we will assume that Docker is being used.

 ### Ensure Proper Base Image